Project Invitation – External Future Forces That Will ‘Disrupt’ the Business of Sustainability

 GEMI’s goal is to raise funding for this project from a range of companies / organizations, all of whom are interested in successfully navigating the major future forces that will affect the business of sustainability over the next decade.
 This cost-shared model allows project partners to receive the map and presentation at a much lower cost than commissioning this foresight individually.
 Active GEMI member companies will be invited to participate at no additional cost.

 The fee per partner company is $15,000 USD and GEMI’s goal is to secure commitments from a minimum of 10 organizations.
 If GEMI is successful in securing a minimum of $150,000 in funding commitments from interested organizations, the project will be kicked off in 2018.
-If there is not a sufficient response to GEMI’s project solicitation by January 31, 2018, GEMI and IFTF will work to be prepared to execute the project in 2019.
+If there is not a sufficient response to GEMI’s project solicitation, GEMI and IFTF will work to be prepared to execute the project in 2019.

 IFTF will develop a new custom forecast map for project partners in pdf form to allow partners to focus strategic conversations on the four or five most important external future forces.
 The 2007 map was a very accurate forecast, but as the speed of business has increased, maps like this are just too busy to engage many top executives.
 This map will be just as content rich, but more clear and actionable.